 Sexual Battery Laws in California - Penal Code 243.4 PC

-One of the biggest issues with a sexual battery case in LA County is whether you are going to have to register as a sex offender.
-As I write this post, there is legislature that is likely going to be passed that will divide up sex crimes into a tiered system and depending on the particular crime that a person is convicted of.
+One of the most significant issues with a sexual battery case in LA County is whether you will have to register as a sex offender.
+As I write this post, a legislature will likely be passed that will divide sex crimes into a tiered system depending on the crime a person is convicted of.

-This will dictate what if any registration requirements they will have.
-There are other charges besides sexual battery that a person accused of a sex crime can plead to that do not require registration.
-This is where the best most savvy sex crime defense attorneys must do everything they possibly can to avoid or limit a sex registration.
+This will dictate what, if any, registration requirements they will have.
+Other charges besides a sexual battery that a person accused of a sex crime can lead to do not require registration.
+This is where the best, most savvy sex crime defense attorneys must do everything possible to avoid or limit sex registration.

-Another big issues that I have noticed when it comes to sexual battery cases in that people who are charged with them do not want to go to jail for a number of important reasons.
+Another significant issue I have noticed regarding sexual battery cases is that people charged with them do not want to go to jail for several important reasons.

-Over the past twenty five years I have noticed how politically charged even sexual battery cases can be and encourage my clients to do everything they can to minimize the damages to their record, reputation and even freedom.
+Over the past twenty-five years, I have noticed how politically charged even sexual battery cases can be.
+I encourage my clients to do everything they can to minimize damage to their records, reputation, and freedom.

-This includes obtaining character letters from those people who know the type of person you are and can vouch for you as a solid citizen and an upstanding individual in society.
+This includes obtaining character letters from those who know the type of person you are and can vouch for you as a solid citizen and an upstanding societal individual.

-Make no mistake about it, when the prosecutors and judges are deciding what to do with someone who has touched another person in an inappropriate manner, they want to know exactly who they are dealing with and what will be necessary to stop that person from ever re-offending.
+Please make no mistake; when the prosecutors and judges decide what to do with someone who has inappropriately touched another person, they want to know exactly who they are dealing with and what will be necessary to stop that person from re-offending.

 The Law on Sexual Battery in California